Starlink Review (Updated March 2026)

 🏆 How We Rated Starlink

-To ensure fairness we use a standardised weighting system across all our ISP Reviews.
-Here is exactly how the 7.8/10 score for Starlink was calculated:
+To keep things fair, we use a standardised weighting system across all our ISP reviews.
+Here is exactly how the 7.9/10 score for Starlink was calculated:

-This approach allows us to judge the best deal for each customer without bias.
-Commission, CPA, and margins are not used in the scoring model.
+This approach lets us judge the best deal for each type of customer without bias.
+Commission, CPA and margins are not part of the scoring model.

 HASNAAT MAHMOOD